NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Method

-Through the process of multi-head weight sampling, we can ensure that a small number of truly useful perspective information obtains higher weights while reasonably utilizing the GPU memory.
+Through the process of \textit{DS-MHA}, we can assign higher weights to the features of useful viewpoints while reasonably utilizing GPU memory.
 In this way, the feature fusion process will be more focused on extracting truly effective information from the space.